alozano-77/AWS-SAA-C02-Course/README.md

 Replication from primary region to secondary regions happens at the storage layer and typically occurs within one second.

-- Great for cross region disaster recovery and business continuity.
+- Great for *cross region disaster recovery and business continuity*.
 - Global read scaling
   - Low latency performance improvements for international customers.
 - The application can perform read operations against the read replicas.